Spine-ngo/BEWatched-Age-Verification/README.md

 }
 ```

+> Important note: if you want to use your own set of models, make sure to clear the `modelsURL`parameter, because by default, this is being called to get models from the CDN.

 ### Logos
 A list of logos used at the bottom of the final screen.
 These are the people/companies that made the creation of this tool possible.
 It's not mandatory to keep the original logos here, but it would be highly appreciated to mention them.

+> Important note: if you want to use your own set of logos, make sure to clear the `logosURL`parameter, because by default, this is being called to get logos from the CDN.

 ## Events
 All valuable interactions with this plugin fire a custom event on the window object.
 This can be used for reacting to certain events, or for tracking.
 Here you can find a list of events, and when they fire.
 Please keep in mind that these events are **prefixed** with the `BWAV_SETTINGS.eventPrefix`.